badgeekluck/filament-cards/README.md

 }
 ```

 In above example we added `CompanySettings` page as card item on our control panel page.
 The card item will inherit title and icon from that page.
-If you want to override that convention or add optional description you can use methods `title()`, `icon()` or `description()` on `CardItem` object.
+If you want to override that convention or add optional description you can use methods `title()`, `icon()` and `description()` on `CardItem` object.

-Also note that if provided page to card item is part of Filament resource then title and icon will be used from resource class.
+Note that if the page provided to the card item belongs to a Filament resource, the title and icon will automatically be derived from the resource class.

 ## Adding Custom Link as Card Item